algokittens/arc69/README.md

 #### MIME Type

-Compared to ERC-1155, the JSON Metadata schema allows to indicate the MIME type of the files pointed by the `au` URI field.
+In addition to including a MIME type in the `ua` field of the asset, the JSON Metadata schema allows indication of the MIME type and subtype.
-This is to allow clients to display appropriately the resource without having to first query it to find out the MIME type.

-It is **REQUIRED** to specify the `mimetype` field if the file is **NOT** an image.

 #### Examples